 The Audit Committee reviews and pre-approves all audit and non-audit services performed by its independent registered public accounting firm.
-The Audit Committee may delegate its pre-approval authority to one or more of its members and has delegated such authority to the Chairman of the committee; any pre-approval decisions made by the Chairman are reported by the Chairman to the Audit Committee at the next scheduled committee meeting.
+The Audit Committee may delegate its pre-approval authority to one or more of its members and has delegated such authority to the Chairman of the Audit Committee; any pre-approval decisions made by the Chairman are reported to the Audit Committee at the next scheduled committee meeting.
 The Audit Committee may pre-approve specified audit-related services (assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and that are traditionally performed by the independent auditor) as well as specified tax services that the Audit Committee believes would not impair the independence of the independent auditor, and that are consistent with rules on auditor independence established by the SEC and the Public Company Accounting Oversight Board (PCAOB).
 The Audit Committee may also pre-approve those permissible non-audit services classified as "all other services" that it believes are routine and recurring services and would not impair the independence of the independent auditor and are consistent with SEC and PCAOB rules on auditor independence.
 All requests or applications for services to be provided by the independent auditor will be submitted to the Chief Financial Officer and must include a detailed description of the services to be rendered.
 The Chief Financial Officer or the Principal Accounting Officer, as the case may be, will authorize those services that have been pre-approved by the Audit Committee.
 If there is any question as to whether a proposed service fits within the pre-approved categories of services, the Chairman of the Audit Committee is to be consulted for a determination.
-For services that have not been pre-approved by the Audit Committee, requests or applications to provide services will be submitted to the Audit Committee by both the independent auditor and the Chief Financial Of
+For services that have not been pre-approved by the Audit Committee believes and PCAOB rules on auditor independence.

-All services rendered by Ernst & Young LLP in fiscal 2020 were approved in accordance with these policies.
+All services rendered by Ernst & Young LLP in fiscal 2021 were approved in accordance with these policies.
 In its review of non-audit services, the Audit Committee considers, among other things, the possible impact of the performance of such services on the independent registered public accounting firm's independence.
-The Audit Committee has determined that the non-audit services performed by Ernst & Young LLP in the fiscal year ended December 31, 2020 were compatible with maintaining the independent registered public accounting firm's independence.
+The Audit Committee has determined that the non-audit services performed by Ernst & Young LLP in the fiscal year ended December 31, 2021 were compatible with maintaining the independent registered public accounting firm's independence.
 Additional information concerning the Audit Committee and its activities can be found in the following sections of this Proxy Statement: "Board of Directors and Committees-Board Committees" and "Report of the Audit Committee."